To accurately measure SEO results, you should have the non-brand organic traffic segmented. In this article, let's see why.

 To measure SEO traffic accurately, you need to filter out the brand traffic to focus on the non-brand traffic:

 We use the (not provided) solution to distribute the organic traffic back into keywords.
 Then, we split the keywords between brand and non-brand.

 SEOmonitor has different ways to identify and label branded keywords:

-The brand rule is automatically defined during the initial campaign setup.
+The brand rule is automatically defined when you enter all possible names and domains of the website you want to track, during the initial campaign setup.
 You add your brand name variations and we mark all the keywords extracted from Search Console that include one of them as branded.
 You can later adjust this rule in the Organic Traffic Configuration menu.